 Deny the request and report the incident to the Help Desk immediately via email or by calling 410-706-4357.

 No. Two-factor authentication adds a second layer of security to our online accounts.
 In an effort to keep your personal account information secure, we are requiring two-factor authentication on selected services.

 If you travel internationally and need access to resources protected by Duo, you may wish to set your two-step verification method to Duo Mobile Passcode.
-Using Duo Mobile Passcode (available for smartphone or tablet), you can generate authentication codes even if you don't have an Internet, wi-fi, or cellular connection.
+Using Duo Mobile Passcode (available for smartphones or tablets), you can generate authentication codes even if you don't have an internet, Wi-Fi, or cellular connection.
 Please note that if you're traveling internationally (or have an international phone number) and are using text messages as your method of two-step verification, you may be subject to your carrier's roaming charges for SMS messages.
 Use of SMS is not recommended for international travelers.

 It is important to enroll more than one device (such as a smartphone and desk phone) in MFA to avoid difficulties authenticating if you lose or don’t have your only enrolled device with you.